 There are many things about it that I like.

 For one, there’s quite a lot of material.
 Each day has specific downloads with information, worksheets, and menu plans.
-I really like how she has it all laid out, it’s easy to read, and she spells things out so that you understand it, but don’t need a degree in biology or something.
+I really like how she has it all laid out, it’s easy to read, and she spells things out so that you understand it, but don’t need a degree in biology, human anatomy, or gynecology!

 I’m also pleased that the menus (broken into pre-detox, detox, and post-detox phases) are easy to follow and include shopping lists for what you’ll need.